 There Are Also MAJOR Effects on the Environment and Wildlife:

-Studies have shown feral or free-ranging cats are major (if not the greatest) contributors to the deaths of native birds, mammals, reptiles, and amphibians.
+Studies have shown that feral or free-ranging cats are major (if not the greatest) contributors to the deaths of native birds, mammals, reptiles, and amphibians.
 Not only by predation but also from nest disturbances, injuries, and harassment, all of which cause behavioral changes. (source)

 This helps wildlife survive and makes it easier to begin the TNR (Trap-Neuter-Release) process.
 We must take action to reduce the feral cat population for ourselves, wildlife, and, of course, for the cats.